The Applied Data Fellowship program is focused on the intersection of data analysis and public policy in the US

 TRAINING & SUPPORT

-Fellows will receive intensive project-based training and ongoing technical support from data scientists at the University of Chicago's Data Science for Social Good initiative.
-In addition, fellows will have access to one-on-one career counseling and support throughout the year for assistance with post-fellowship opportunities.
-This fellowship will provide significant opportunities for leadership development, as well as access to a broad network of government, non profit, and funding leaders.
+Fellows will have access to one-on-one career counseling and management support throughout the year for assistance with project needs and post-fellowship opportunities.
+This fellowship will provide opportunities for leadership development, as well as access to a broad network of government, non profit, and funding leaders.